Book 12

 C) Which of these sentences are true (T) and which are false (F)?

-5. Mr Hodge agreed to have air-conditioning in his house too.
+- Mr. Hodge agreed immediately to install air-conditioning in his house. _______

 Text 351